Research-driven Tools for Ocean Mappers - 25/10/2017

 Fighting Repetitive, Manual and Error-Prone Routines the Smart Way

-In a world where artificial intelligence is playing a key role in our everyday life, it is disappointing when the everyday routines of an ocean mapper or cartographer involve solutions that are crudely manual, repetitive and error prone.
-Although the root causes of this situation might be debatable (e.g., constraints from abstruse formats, obscure algorithms, obsolete specifications, or a combination thereof) the advantages to the ocean mapping community catching up with current-era technologies and moving towards smarter and more automated solutions are not.
+In a world where artificial intelligence is playing a key role in everyday life, it is disappointing when the everyday routines of an ocean mapper or cartographer involve solutions that are crudely manual, repetitive and error prone.
+Although the root causes of this situation might be debatable (e.g., constraints from abstruse formats, obscure algorithms, obsolete specifications, or a combination thereof), the advantages to the ocean mapping community of catching up with current-era technologies and moving towards smarter and more automated solutions are not.

 At first sight, many of the current issues are well-known generic problems, often with robust and widely adopted solutions (e.g., cartographic generalisation).
 However, when the solution is put into the context of ocean mapping, in a large number of cases it cannot be directly applied.
 Furthermore, it is sometimes the case that, with the addition of specific requirements, an originally strong solution no longer represents the optimal answer.
 Although the need for more automated tools is clear, it is also important not to be trapped by one-click solutions.
 Next-generation surveyors will still need to be qualified to understand when the outcomes of a workflow-specific step are not correct, and be able to troubleshoot the causes.
 This judgement becomes harder (if not impossible) when the processing details are obfuscated by hidden software logic.